Pepcoders/Data-Science-Content-English/README.md

 Create a Folder with the topic Name e.g, Numpy inside it file Name README.md and write everything in it.

-Inside the folder there would also be a code file Named Numpy_Code.
+Inside the folder there would also be a code file Named NumpyCode.